bet4a/d3wiki/Pie-Layout.md

 <a name="sort" href="Pie-Layout#wiki-sort">#</a> pie.<b>sort</b>([<i>comparator</i>])

 If *comparator* is specified, sets the sort order of data for the layout using the specified comparator function.
-If *comparator* is not specified, returns the current sort order, which defaults to null, preserving the original order of the input values.
+If *comparator* is not specified, returns the current sort order.
+The sort order defaults to descending value.
+Sorting preserves the index (and z-index) of input values, affecting only the computed angles.
 The comparator function is invoked for pairs of data elements from the *values* array passed to [pie](Pie-Layout#wiki-_pie).
 Comparator functions may also be implemented using [d3.ascending](Arrays#wiki-d3_ascending) or [d3.descending](Arrays#wiki-d3_descending).

 <a name="startAngle" href="Pie-Layout#wiki-startAngle">#</a> pie.<b>startAngle</b>([<i>angle</i>])